szeyick/University/COS80007 - Advanced Java/Lectures Notes/Week 2 - Swing Buttons, Labels and MVC/SwingButtonsLabelsAndMVC.md

 ### Buttons

-Buttons in Swing follow the MVC pattern.
-This means that their underlying state is managed by a **model**.
-In the instance for buttons, there is an interface called **ButtonModel** that defines the various states that the button can be in (i.e. selected, pressed, etc).
+Buttons in Swing follow the MVC pattern, meaning that the underlying state of the button is managed by a **model**.

+By default this button model is the **DefaultButtonModel** that implements the **ButtonModel** interface.
+It has methods that can determine the state of the button (i.e. ButtonPressed, ButtonSelected, etc).

-The JButton contains a **DefaultButtonModel** which implements the **ButtonModel** interface.
-This model is used across all buttons that can be pushed, such as radio, checkboxes and menu buttons.
-It also contains all the features of a JLabel, in other words it can be seen as a JLabel that can be interacted with.
+The **DefaultButtonModel** is used across all buttons that can be pushed such as radio, checkbox and menu buttons.
+It is essentially an extension of the JLabel, as it contains all of the JLabel methods as well.

-The DefaultButtonModel is created whenever a JButton is created and can be retrieved -
+Whenever we create a new button, it will create a new DefaultButtonModel to assign to the button.

 ```
 JButton button = new JButton("Button Name");